geekygirldawn/oscon_2015/README.md

 using gource -H, but the [control page](https://github.com/acaudwell/Gource/wiki/Controls) on the wiki has more details about the controls.

+You can also check out [Gourciferous](https://github.com/FOSSRIT/gourciferous) for visualizing multiple repos in a single visualization using the custom log format.

 Data and Examples
 -----------------